kamleshkumar9931/CEH-College-Project/README.md

 ### 👤 Privilege Escalation
-- Created user `vipin` with root permissions
+- Created user `kamlesh` with root permissions
 - Extracted and cracked password hash using John the Ripper

 ### 🔧 Remediation Steps